RemiEven/licensify/README.md

 > Bash script inserting license headers to source files

 If you have started a project and now want to license it, chances are that you do not want to manually add the header of the license to each file of your project.
-This scripts intends to help you through this task, by recursively adding the headers to all source files of your project (or only to the one you specified).
+This scripts intends to help you through this task, by recursively adding the headers to all source files of your project (or only to the ones you specified).

 ### What this script does